scottnonnenberg/blog/pages/posts/2016-03-10-star-wars-cards.md

 As the shipments arrived, I categorized, sorted, and inventoried.
 It came out to just over 11,000 cards total.
 So many hours of staring at the cards.
 Such meditative.
 Very Jedi.
 Exactly what I was looking for!

 This wasn't 1995, so my inventory is in the form of a spreadsheet, seeded with [comprehensive card data](http://www.starwarsccg.org/forums/viewtopic.php?f=188&t=54610) (rarity, stats, text, etc.).
 So much easier than simple text files with the card names!
-Just the ability to resort on various traits saved me a huge amount of time - every complete set came in a different sort order.
+Just the ability to re-sort on various traits saved me a huge amount of time - every complete set came in a different sort order.

 ![Finally, organized binders!](https://static.sinap.ps/blog/2016/03_mar/star_wars/binders.jpg)